cferriter/dotfiles/README.md

 If your PuTTY registry file is updated and executed again, press `CTRL+F8` in a KiTTY session and type `/copytokitty`.

-## Configuring Windows Terminal for SSH
+## Configure Windows Terminal for SSH

 ### Key-based authentication